Enable Private Service Connect for your workspace

 When you are done, you can use the VPC endpoints list in the account console to review the list of endpoints and confirm the information.
 It would look generally like this:

 Create a private access settings object that defines several Private Service Connect settings for your workspace.
 This object will be attached to your workspace.
-One private access settings object can be attached to multiple workspaces.
+One private access settings object can be attached to multiple workspaces within the same region.
 To create a private access settings objects, see Create a private access settings object.

-Create a Databricks network configuration, which encapsulates information about your customer-managed VPC for your workspace, using the account console.
+Create a Databricks network configuration, which encapsulates information about your customer-managed VPC for your workspace.
 This object will be attached to your workspace.
 You can also use the Network configurations API.

 Field | Example value |